EssaysLearnConceptsTools

 Who this is for

-Ambitious professionals — 25 to 45 — who are high performers but feel exhausted by optimization culture.
+Ambitious professionals who are high performers but feel exhausted by optimization culture.
 You have read the productivity books.
 You have tried the apps.
 You have tracked your sleep.
 And you are more stressed than ever.

 You want permission — backed by science, not platitudes — to stop optimizing and start actually living.
 You want to feel sharp, rested, and autonomous without a 47-step morning routine.